"When the student is ready, the teacher appears."

 Obedience has limits:

-- When the teacher demands what violates your integrity.
+- When the teacher demands what violates our integrity.

-- When obedience is making you weaker, not stronger.
+- When obedience makes us weaker, not stronger.

-- When you've learned what this teacher has to offer.
+- When we've learned what this teacher offers.

-The goal of obedience is to outgrow the need for it.
+The whole point of obedience is to eventually outgrow the need for it.

 Inquiry